marcinbojko/foreman_exporter/README.md

 ## To DO

-- replace prometheus http server with `Flask`
-- change path to /metrics
 - add more API checks (facts maybe?)
 - ~~Kubernetes setup~~
-- switch to `urllib3` instead of `requests`
 - improve python skills

+## Tests

+- pyreq
+- isort
+- flake8
+- pylint
+- pylance

 ## About